vnijs/radiant/inst/base/tools/help/visualize.md

 The relationship between variables depicted in a scatter plot may be non-linear.
 There are numerous transformations we might apply to the data so this relationship becomes (approximately) linear (see Data > Transform) and easier to estimate.
 Perhaps the most common data transformation applied to business data is the (natural) log.
 To see if a log-linear or log-log transformation may be appropriate for your data check the `Log X` and/or `Log Y` boxes.

+By default the scale of the y-axis is the same across sub-plots when using `Facet row`.
+To allow the y-axis to be specific to each sub-plot click the `Scale-y` check-box.

 #### Flip axes

 To switch the variable on the X- and Y-axis check the `Flip` box.